 Talk for at most 25% of the time — the rest of the time, listen.
 Don’t rely on your memory — ask permission from the interviewee to take notes.
 Find out when they can start if offered the job.
-Consider having multiple people at the interview; although this can be intimidating to the interviewee, this practice can ensure them a much more objective and fair presentation.
+Consider having multiple people at the interview; although this can be intimidating to the interviewee, this practice can ensure a much more objective and fair presentation.
 (If staff participate in the interviews, ensure they realize they are advisory in capacity.

 Board members have the legal responsibility to select the new chief executive.)
 Have the same people as interviewers in all of the interviews.
-Consider asking some challenging, open-ended questions, such as Why do you want the job?, What skills do you bring to this job?, What concerns do you have about filling this role?, What was your biggest challenge in a past job and how did you meet it?
+Consider asking some challenging, open-ended questions, such as Why do you want the job?
+What skills do you bring to this job?
+What concerns do you have about filling this role?
+What was your biggest challenge in a past job and how did you meet it?
 Do you have a preliminary vision for (the nature of your agency’s services)?

 Describe your ideal (board, fundraising if the organization is a nonprofit, budgeting, personnel management, program management) process.
-Don’t ask questions about race, nationality, age, gender, disabilities (current or previous), marital status, spouses, children and their care, criminal records or credit records.
+Don’t ask questions about race, nationality, age, gender, disabilities (current or previous), marital status, spouses, children and their care, criminal records, or credit records.

 Have all interviewers share/record their impressions of the candidate right after the interview meeting.
 Explain to the candidate that you’ll be getting back to them soon and always do this.
 Ask if you can get and check any references.
 Always check references and share them with the interviewers.

-Be sure to tell candidates of any relevant personnel policies terms, such as probationary periods.
+Be sure to tell candidates of any relevant personnel policy terms, such as probationary periods.
 (The best way to deal with a poor performer is not to hire him or her in the first place.
 It is often wise to have a probationary period of, e.g., six months, wherein if the employee does not meet the responsibilities of the position, you can terminate the employee.)
 If practical, look into the applicant’s background to ascertain if they have a criminal record.

 5. Select the candidate – Usually, a board transition committee recommends the top two or three candidates to the entire board for discussion and selection.
 This may require another round of interviews, this time including more/other board members.
 Usually, this is not as easy as one would like because two or three candidates come in close.
 Have a highly focused meeting with all interviewers.

 (Again, note that staff members can provide input to the selection of the new chief executive, but should not be involved in voting.)
 Have each interviewer suggest their favorite candidate.
-If there is disagreement, focus discussion to identify the one or two areas in which interviewers disagree about the candidates.
+If there is disagreement, focus the discussion to identify the one or two areas in which interviewers disagree about the candidates.
 Then have each interviewer explain their impressions.
-At this point, interviewers usually come to consensus and agree on one candidate.
+At this point, interviewers usually come to a consensus and agree on one candidate.